 Read about our latest projects and successes on our blog.

-Scaling Local Climate Action through Peer Networks: Part One
+Scaling Local Climate Action Through Peer Networks: Part One

 January 16, 2025 in Communities Authors: Ava Thompson, Catherine Kemp“In the 50-year history of the Minnesota Regional Development Commission’s network, until now, we have never collectively realized the authentic relationships with state agencies and philanthropy partners in the space of climate mitigation,” shares Cheryal Hills, executive director of the Region Five Development Commission in Central Minnesota and member of a GPI-led peer network.
 Continue reading »